ibm-cloud-docs/blockchain-sw-213/howto/console-upgrade-ocp.md

 ## Step One: Update the ClusterRole
 {: #upgrade-ocp-clusterrole}

+This step is only required if you are upgrading from v2.1.0 or v2.1.1.
+If you are running v2.1.2 you can skip to [Step two](#upgrade-ocp-operator).
+{: note}

 You need to update the ClusterRole that is applied to your project.
 Copy the following text to a file on your local system and save the file as `ibp-clusterrole.yaml`.
 Edit the file and replace `<PROJECT_NAME>` with the name of your project.